 ABOUT EUROPEAN COOPERATION

-What collaboration aspects you will foresee with Estonia and other Baltic states?
+What collaboration aspects do you foresee with Estonia and other Baltic states?

-Nordic Hydrogen Route – Bothnian Bay, is the first step of executing the joint European Hydrogen Backbone Vision in the Nordics.
-Nordic Hydrogen Route could later on develop to connect other regions in Finland and Sweden to the planned Bothnian Bay infrastructure or even to other countries.
+The Nordic Hydrogen Route – Bothnian Bay, is the first step of executing the joint European Hydrogen Backbone Vision in the Nordics.
+In time the Nordic Hdrogen Route could connect to other regions in Finland and Sweden and also to other countries.
 We anticipate and welcome the steep rise in renewable energy production all over the Nordic and Baltic states.